knative/serving/community/WORKING-GROUP-PROCESSES.md

-# Elafros Working Group Processes
+# Knative Working Group Processes

-This document describes the processes we use to manage the Elafros working groups.
+This document describes the processes we use to manage the Knative working groups.
 This includes how they are formed, how leads are established, how they are run, etc.